AudiusProject/audius-docker-compose/README.md

  ## Proxy Configuration
  The Audius stack is intended to run on a variety of hardware with various network configurations.
- In doing so, your node should provide
+ In doing so, your node should provide:
  - HTTP/1.1 to support WebSocket connections
  - Proper `X-Forwarded-For` headers to capture incoming traffic